Welcome to Kerry Community Council.

 - “The Pay”?
 Zero

 - “So why do it”?
 A sense of achievement; of being able to make a difference and the chance to be a part of group of people who at least once a month come together and just enjoy and take pleasure in what they do.
 Looking back in the attendance book which starts in 1910, I note that Cllr.
 Hywel Jones (Sarn) who sadly passed away last December had been serving your Council for 27 years and during that period had only missed 3 meetings.
 Further down the page I find another Councillor who first took office in 1974 and is still going strong.
 There is young blood too, the younger generation taking an active role in the future of their village.
-One thing to note ladies; there are at the moment, no female Community Councillors but we are lovingly looked over by your County Councillor, Mrs Kath Roberts-Jones.

 Don’t take my word for it.
 Kerry Community Council invites you to attend their meetings, so why not come along and see for yourself?